-We are very pleased that the distinguished people profiled on this page have been some of the first to give their support to Atheism UK and what we are trying to achieve.
+We are very pleased that the distinguished people profiled on this page have given their support to Atheism UK and what we are trying to achieve.

 Please give us your support by visiting our Join Us page.

 Sue blogs for the Guardian and Psychology Today, and often appears on radio and television.
-Her book The Meme Machine (1999) has been translated into 15 other languages (currently available in our shop).
+Her book The Meme Machine (1999) has been translated into 15 other languages.
 More recent publications can be found here.

-Darrel Ray is author of several books including his latest, The God Virus: How Religion Infects Our Lives and Culture (also available in our shop).
+Darrel Ray is author of several books including The God Virus: How Religion Infects Our Lives and Culture.
 He is a practicing counselor, a clinical and organizational psychologist.
-He has been a student of religion most of his life and holds a MA degree in religion as well as a BA in Sociology/Anthropology and a Doctorate in psychology.
+Darrel has been a student of religion most of his life and holds a MA degree in religion, a BA in Sociology and a Doctorate in psychology.
 In early 2009, he founded Recovering from Religion.